 - Faux or real greenery

-- Optional glue dots if attaching small decorative items to plates – like in the photo of red and blue plate below)
+- Optional glue dots if attaching small, decorative items

 How to Make a Plate Wreath